huggingface/optimum-benchmark/README.md

 model: bookbot/distil-wav2vec2-adult-child-cls-37m
 device: cpu
 ```

-This is especially useful for creating sweeps, where the cli commands become too long.

 An example is provided in [`examples/whisper_auto_opt+qnt.yaml`](examples/whisper_auto_opt+qnt.yaml) for an exhaustive sweep over all possible cominations of `optimum`'s AutoOptimizations and AutoQuantizations on CPU.